CASPer Practice MMI Practice Course Pricing Contact Log In

 Validate Perspectives

-Acknowledge how each person in the situation might feel or think.
+Acknowledge how each person in the situation might feel and think.
+For questions involving a personal setback or challenge, include your own emotional response too.

 2. 2